interactivethings/catalog-docs/docs/installation/create-catalog.md

 > Create Catalog is a command line tool to set up Catalog for your style guide.
+One single command takes care of installing all dependencies and configuring the basics.

 ```hint|directive
 To use Create Catalog, you need a recent version of [Node.js](https://nodejs.org/) installed on your computer (Version 8+ recommended).